ColorCoded Labs

 This project reframed how I think about brand work.

 ColorCoded Labs' identity wasn't the problem.
-The problem was that the identity had never been extended into a system designed for scale.
-The most important decision I made wasn't a visual one — it was drawing the line between identity and system and treating them as two distinct deliverables.
+The problem was that the brand had never been given a language — a set of rules for how its own concept should behave.
+The most important decision I made wasn't a visual one.
+It was noticing that the brand's name was already telling us what the design language should do, and building the rules to match.